 Good to know:

-- Upgrading from a version older than Bitbucket Server 6 will automatically disable all user-installed apps.
-You will need to enable your apps after successfully upgrading, regardless of compatibility with Bitbucket Server 6.
+If you're performing a major version upgrade, user-installed apps will be disabled.
+You will need to enable your apps after successfully upgrading, regardless of compatibility with Bitbucket Server.

 - You can disable an app temporarily if it is not yet compatible.